PeteAdamBialecki/PeteAdamBialecki.github.io/sql/sql-modifications.md

         DELETE FROM movies WHERE genre = "Musical";
         DELETE FROM products WHERE stock_count = 0;
         DELETE FROM products WHERE price >= "11.00";

+## **Transactions**

+Switch autocommit off and begin a transaction:

+        BEGIN TRANSACTION;

+Or simply:

+        BEGIN;

+To save all results of the statements after the start of the transaction to disk:

+        COMMIT;

+To reset the state of the database to before the begining of the transaction:

+        ROLLBACK;

+## **NOTES:**

+ORM - Object-Relational Mapping – used to perform CRUD operations with a language other than SQL.
+DML - Data Manipulation Language - the subset of the SQL programming language that deals with CRUD operations.
+Examples of ORMs:

+Hibernate for Java

+CoreData for Objective-C or Swift

+Django ORM for Python

+ActiveRecord for Ruby